openshift-pipelines/pipelines-as-code/README.md

 ## Usage Guide

-The usage guide available [here](./docs/guide.md) offer a comprehenive documentatiuon on how to use and configure Pipeline As Code.
+The usage guide available [here](./docs/guide.md) offer a comprehensive documentation on how to use and configure Pipeline As Code.

 A walkthought video is available [here](https://www.youtube.com/watch?v=Uh1YhOGPOes).